 *.
 In any event, what I really found improbable was the sheer size of the thing.
 I mean, that’s an absolutely ginormous Great White Shark.
 I think the largest of these sharks has been reported at just over 20 feet.
 From the overhead shots this one seems to be close to 40 feet.
 Come on.

 *.
 In some ways it is a bit daring.
 Only having the one character who has to vocalize her thoughts all the time is tricky.
 And it is a pretty minimal plot.
 But I thought Jaume Collet-Serra handled it with competence.
-He may not be an auteur, but he seems like the kind of director who can handle this kind of genre material efficiently (I thought his House of Wax was pretty good as well).
+He may not be an auteur, but he seems like the kind of director who can handle this kind of genre material efficiently (he’s worked well with Liam Neeson, and I thought his House of Wax was pretty good as well).
 Lively holds up her end, looking good in a bikini and in various Little Mermaid poses on her rock while projecting the requisite fortitude and competence.
 The camera really walks a fine line with ogling her, but I think stays this side of respectable.

 *.
 I could have done without the epilogue.
 She did it all for mom.
 The triumph of the human spirit.
 Girl power.
 She is going to be a doctor, and her little sister is going to look up to her and maybe go on to med school too.
 Did we need all this?

 *.
 This isn’t a bad little B-movie.
 There’s a lot of silliness and working within conventions, but it’s quick and proficiently made.
 It’s more than just Blake Lively in a bikini — but that’s still the only reason I can think of for watching it twice.